Schuanda/Schuanda/README.md

 ## Hi there 👋
 My name is Carlindo Schuanda Aguiar Neto, i am 20 years old, i live at Brasil, São Luís...
-I study Computer Science at Estacio, and a speak portuguese and english...
+I study Computer Science at Estacio, and i speak portuguese and english...
 My main programming language is Java.

 <!--
 **Schuanda/Schuanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.